memsql/singlestore-spark-connector/README.md

     .save("foo.bar") // in format: database.table
 ```

-If the target table ("foo" in the example above) does not exist in SingleStore the
+If the target table ("foo" in the example above) does not exist in SingleStoreDB the
 `singlestore-spark-connector` will automatically attempt to create the table.
 If you
 specify SaveMode.Overwrite, if the target table already exists, it will be
 recreated or truncated before load.
 Specify `overwriteBehavior = truncate` to truncate rather